AdobeDocs/campaign-web.en/help/v8/landing-pages/lp-use-cases.md

 >abstract="When creating a landing page, four out-of-the-box templates allow you to implement different use cases: add or update a profile to the Campaign database, subscribe customers to a service, unsubscribe them from a service, or opt users out."
 >additional-url="https://experienceleague.adobe.com/docs/campaign-web/v8/landing-pages/create-lp.html#create-landing-page" text="Create a landing page"

-To make proper use of your landing page, reference it as a link in a delivery using the dedicated option.

->[!CAUTION]
->
->To fully leverage your landing page, you cannot copy-paste the link displayed in the published delivery dashboard directly into your deliveries or into a web page.
-Learn how to do it properly in this section.
+To make proper use of your landing page, reference it as a link in a message using the dedicated option.
+You cannot copy-paste the link displayed in the published delivery dashboard directly into your deliveries or into a web page.
+Instead, use the **Simulate content** capability to test it.

 In the [!DNL Adobe Campaign Web] interface, four out-of-the-box templates allow you to implement different use cases.
 However, the main steps remain the same and are detailed below.